 When you include fees into the equation, most investing professionals cannot help you outperform the market over time.
 Our advice is to buy an ultra-low-cost diversified index fund and continue to purchase new shares automatically on a set schedule.
 Set it and forget it!

 Choosing funds that have fees of .2% or lower, instead of paying 1 or 2%, could make the difference of hundreds of thousands of dollars over decades.
 Don’t leave money on the table–or in someone else’s pockets.

 Take a look at our review of M1 Finance.
 It is a robo-advisor brokerage that offers commission-free investing and no maintenance fees.
 There are pros and cons, as with most options, but if you are just starting to invest, this is a viable option for you.

 Subscriptions seem so useful when you sign up for them but are slow leaks that drain your assets month after month.
 Look at everything you pay for monthly with a magnifying glass.
 Cancel whatever you can and negotiate the rest.

 Chances are, you haven’t shopped around for car insurance or better prices on your cell phone plan in years.
-Additionally, most of us are also guilty for having old services we no longer use.
-Gym memberships, accounting software, cable TV and credit monitoring services are slowly making a negative dent on our finances.
+Additionally, most of us are also guilty of having old services we no longer use.
+Gym memberships, accounting software, cable TV, and credit monitoring services are slowly making a negative dent in our finances.
 Give Episode 20, “Entry Level Middle-Class Lifestyle” a listen to hear how Brad & Jonathan have also audited their spending and negotiated better rates.